 Item 2.
 Recent Sales of Unregistered Securities.

-During the period covered by this report, we have not issued any unregistered securities.
-We have not furnished information under this item to the extent that such information previously has been included in our Annual Report on Form 10-K.
+We have not furnished information under this item to the extent that such information previously has been included in our Annual Report on Form 10-K or in a Current Report on Form 8-K.

 Item 6.
 Exhibits